4 things that actually motivate employees

 Even though employees in bigger companies get more benefits than startups, many employees said they would prefer working in a startup.

 But why is this?
 Employees at startups are compensated poorly and almost have zero benefits.
-However, startups’ employees are among the most engaged at work.
+However, startups’ employees are among the most engaged and motivated at work.
 The issues of employee engagement no longer center around compensations but rather around the work an employee does.
 47% of Americans stated that they would leave for their ideal even if they pay is lower.

 Mastery – Let employees develop within their field of interest